The Ultimate Guide to eBay VAT

 But don’t close up shop just yet.
 In this guide, we explore all things VAT in the UK and Europe - what it means for eBay sellers like you, and how to get started.

-This guide has also been updated since the UK’s exit from Europe, and includes the latest information for ecommerce sellers.
+This guide has been updated since the UK’s exit from Europe, and the 2021 Ecommerce VAT Package took effect.

 We will cover:

 Looking for something else?
 You might find our other guides useful:

 Disclaimer: before we get started, it’s important to note that this guide is merely that: A guide.

 Getting taxes wrong can be detrimental for any business, so it is always best to seek professional advice and get tailored support for your unique circumstances.
 Check out our trusted accountant directory for help here.

 What is VAT?